 interface TeslaModelSReview { readonly [id: number]: TeslaModelS }

-An interface can also be used for defining the structure of a function.
+An interface can also be used to define the structure of a function.
 As we saw earlier, the functions getTyrePressure

 and getRemCharging